vibhaprathik/technical-content-portfolio/docs/sql-performance-issue-explained.md

 - justify corrective actions
 - maintain traceability for future review

+## Why this matters

+Slow reports are often treated as isolated issues, but they usually indicate deeper system or data design problems.
 ## Conclusion

 SQL performance issues are often multi-factor problems.
 A structured and evidence-based approach helps ensure that the issue is understood correctly and that improvements are targeted effectively.